Linuxfabrik/monitoring-plugins/check-plugins/file-size/README.rst

                            m/mb/mib, g/gb/gib etc.).
 Supports Nagios ranges.
                            Example: `:1G` alerts if size is greater than 1 GiB.Default: 1G
-      --filename FILENAME  File (or directory) name to check.
-Supports glob in accordance with
+      --filename FILENAME  File name to check.
+Supports glob in accordance with https://docs.python.org/2.7/library/glob.html.
-                           https://docs.python.org/2.7/library/glob.html.
 Note
                            that using recursive globs can cause high memory usage.
                            This is mutually exclusive with `-u` / `--url`.